jennyqd/first-ever/README.md

 # first-ever
-This is the first time I've ever used git
+This is the first time I've ever used git.
+Complete failure.
+Don't know what happened.
+Will investigate and continue tomorrow.